ubcxzhang/PICS/README.md

 Please cite this paper, if you used this R package in your research.
 Thanks!

-To install this R package, please use the following R code library(devtools) install_github("ubcxzhang/MTPS")
+To install this R package, please use the following R code:

+library(devtools)
+install_github("ubcxzhang/MTPS")

-Alternatively, this package can be installed from Bioconductor using  the following R code if (!requireNamespace("BiocManager", quietly = TRUE))
+Alternatively, this package can be installed from Bioconductor using  the following R code:

+if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("PICS")